-Sometimes you do not want VPN to cover all your network traffic as for example you want to access some websites using your home IP address.
+Sometimes you do not want VPN to cover all your network traffic.
+For instance, you may want to access some websites using your home IP address.

-This guide will provide simple steps to do so.
+This guide will provide simple steps to accomplish this with ProtonVPN.
+You can get ProtonVPN for free on macOS.

 1 – Open Terminal on your Mac.
 Go to the Launchpad and type in Terminal in the search box and open it.